tomshaw/gridola/Readme.md

 ## Installation

-  The database is located in the docs folder.
   Please pay close attention to the bootstrap file and how the grids namespace is initialized.

+  * Download the [MySQL World Database](http://dev.mysql.com/doc/world-setup/en/world-setup.html) and load it.

   Other documentation concerning installation and how to initialise a grid in your application will be coming soon.

 ## Todo